AndreaFalanti/popnas/README.md

 - **balance_class_losses**: if _true_, the class losses will be weighted proportionally to the number of samples.
   The exact formula for computing the weight of each class is: w<sub>class</sub> = 1 / (classes_count * samples_fraction<sub>class</sub>).
+- **class_labels_remapping**: optional dictionary to remap class labels.
+The keys are strings representing the original class labels, the value associated with each key is instead an integer, representing the new label to assign to that class (e.g., {"1": 0, "2": 255} will convert labels=1 to 0 and labels=2 to 255).
 - **data_augmentation**: dictionary with parameters related to data augmentation.
   - **enabled**: _true_ for using data augmentation, _false_ otherwise.
   - **perform_on_gpu**: perform data augmentation directly on GPU (through Keras experimental layers).